Demolition (professional wrestling): Post-WWF

-After leaving the WWF, Eadie began using the name Axis the Demolisher on the independent circuit and took in Colley as well as Carmine Azzato under the name of Demolition Blast in an attempt to resurrect the Demolition name and gimmick.
+After leaving the WWF, Eadie began using the name Axis the Demolisher on the independent circuit and took in Colley as well as Richard "Le Magnifique" Charland under the name of Demolition Blast in an attempt to resurrect the Demolition name and gimmick.
 They were sent a cease and desist letter by the WWF once they found out.

 They wrestled for Universal Superstars of America where they held tag team title once.
+Also Demolition Hux portrayed by Garry Robbins.

-In between his time as Repo Man in the WWF and his 1994-1995 stint as Blacktop Bully in WCW, Darsow wrestled as Smash in Australia for local promotion AWF in mid 1993, losing to Hawk on 14 June in Melbourne.
+In between his time as Repo Man in the WWF and his 1994–1995 stint as Blacktop Bully in WCW, Darsow wrestled as Smash in Australia for local promotion AWF in mid 1993, losing to Hawk on 14 June in Melbourne.

 In the mid-1990s, Bill Eadie filed a lawsuit against the WWF for the rights of the "Demolition" name and gimmick but lost.
 Ax, Smash and Crush signed a deal with Jakks Pacific to make Demolition Classic Superstars action figures.
 Ax and Smash were together in a 2-pack for Toys R Us, each had a singles figure from series #14, and were packaged and repainted with Crush in a 3-pack for Walmart.

 On April 1, 2007, Darsow and Eadie reunited for the first time in 16 years at a "Meet the Legends" event in Windsor, Ontario, Canada.

 On August 13, 2007, Brian Adams was found unconscious in his Tampa, Florida home.
 Adams' wife found him not breathing in his bed, and summoned paramedics.
 The wrestler could not be revived, and was pronounced dead at the scene.
 Police could not immediately determine a cause of death, but noted no signs of injury.

 On September 29, 2007, Darsow and Eadie reunited as the tag team Demolition for the first time in 16 years in Orlando, Florida at a United States Xtreme Wrestling event.
 They once again became tag team champions, defeating the Christopher Street Connection (Buff-E and Mace) to win the UXW Tag Team Championship.

-On Friday, February 22, 2008, both Ax & Smash were re-united and inducted into the XWF Hall of Fame by Jack Blaze who also inducted both New Jack & Shark Boy in the same night.
+On Friday, February 22, 2008, both Ax and Smash were re-united and inducted into the XWF Hall of Fame by Jack Blaze who also inducted both New Jack & Shark Boy in the same night.
 Later that year, XWF became LPW (Legends Pro Wrestling) where Demolition are still honored as LPW Hall of Fame Inductees- Class 2008.